-Cross-origin resource sharing (CORS) is a technology that that allows a web page or browser-based app to request resources that come from a non-origin domain (a domain outside the one that hosts the web server).
-Without the use of CORS, it would be more difficult to build browser-based apps that utilize the Code42 API.
-With CORS, it doesn't matter where your Code42 servers reside: your web app will be able to leverage the API endpoints just as if the servers were located on the origin domain.
+Cross-origin resource sharing (CORS) allows a web page or browser-based app to request resources from a domain outside of its host domain.
+With CORS, it doesn't matter where your Code42 servers reside: your web app will be able to leverage the API endpoints just as if the servers reside at the app's home domain.

-When you use Code42 API resources that support CORS, no additional work is required.
-The cross-domain request will work without any extra effort or coding.
+Using Code42 API resources that support CORS requires no additional work.
+Cross-domain requests work without any extra effort or coding.

 Your environment is configured like this:

 - You have an authority server in the domain foo.com

 - You have a storage server in the domain bar.com

 - Your web server is running the domain example.com

 With CORS, the web app you develop (which runs on a server in the example.com domain) that calls the Code42 API on servers running on the domains foo.com and bar.com will not be blocked by the default security settings of your users' browsers.